phoenixframework/phoenix/guides/views.md

 Phoenix uses [Jason](https://github.com/michalmuskala/jason) to encode JSON, so all we need to do in our views is format the data we'd like to respond with as a list or a map, and Phoenix will do the rest.

-While it is possible to respond with JSON back directly from the controller and skip the view, Phoenix Views provide a much more strucgtured approach for doing  so.
+While it is possible to respond with JSON back directly from the controller and skip the view, Phoenix Views provide a much more structured approach for doing  so.
 Let's take our `PageController`, and see what it might look like when we respond with some static page maps as JSON, instead of HTML.

 ```elixir
 defmodule HelloWeb.PageController do